JumbleBumble/External-Youtube-Player/README.md

 Volume Slider

-Saving - Currently the Equalizer sliders & Volume slider will automatically save for you
+Saving - Currently the Equalizer sliders & volume slider will automatically save for you

 Keybinds - Right click Stop, Pause, Skip or Resume then press any letter or number to assign it.
 To use keybinds hold shift then press the key you assigned